 Coldplunge Guide

-A practical cold plunge cleaning schedule for powered and unpowered tubs, including filters, drains, water testing, sanitizer, biofilm, and when to change water.
+A cold plunge cleaning schedule for powered and unpowered tubs, including filters, drains, water testing, sanitizer, biofilm, and when to change water.

 Quick answer: Cold water still needs water care.
 The right schedule depends on filtration, sanitizer, ozone or UV, bather load, outdoor debris, and whether the tub is powered or unpowered.